 According to Allied Market Research, the Data Fabric Market is expected to reach $4,546.9 Million by 2026.
-The report Data Fabric Market by Deployment, Type, Enterprise Size, and Industry Vertical: Global Opportunity Analysis and Industry Forecast, 2019-2026 confirms that the data fabric market is projected to grow at a CAGR of 23.8 percent between 2019 to 2026 — culminating at $4,546.9 million by 2026.
+The report Data Fabric Market by Deployment, Type, Enterprise Size, and Industry Vertical: Global Opportunity Analysis and Industry Forecast, 2019-2026 confirms that the data fabric market is projected to grow at a CAGR of 23.8% between 2019 to 2026 – culminating at $4,546.9 million by 2026.
 During this projected period, the North American data fabric market is expected to “remain dominant,” as the cloud service providers market, the top-most adopter of data fabric solutions, will also rise significantly in the same period.

 The Data Fabric: An Innovative Data Management Solution explains that to mitigate the “risks associated with diverse data types, corrupt data, insufficient storage, compliance shortfalls, and cyber threats,” a data fabric offers platform tools for risk assessment, large storage for multi-type data, single-point access to multi-source data, and single data view across the enterprise.

-What Exactly is a Data Fabric?
+What Is a Data Fabric?

 In the digital age, multiple customer touch points require the smooth flow of information for real-time analytics and immediate decision-making.
 A technological framework such as a data fabric provides a seamless analytics process across various data pipelines and service platforms.

 In an era when reliable storage facilities are critical for the success of enterprise Data Management, a data fabric’s “re-architected storage,” with ample security, scalability, replication options, and high-performance characteristics, appears to be a perfect fit for the cloud infrastructure-as-a-service (IaaS) platform.
 John Morrell, senior director of product marketing at Acceldata, highlights the important elements of an enterprise data fabric in his video series.